Sarova Hotels is a group of independent hotels located throughout London and the south of the UK.

 And the best part?
 It’s completely free!
 You just need to make sure you return the phone to the dock in your room before you leave.

-The Rembrandt is situated in Knightsbridge, right in the center of London.
+The Rembrandt is situated in Knightsbridge, right in the centre of London.
 Ideal for businessmen or tourists.

 With many interesting and fun things to do, the Rembrandt is in the ideal location for visitors looking to explore the local attractions.